-We have licensed intellectual property directed to the design, selection, and use of ZFPs, ZFP TFs and ZFNs for gene regulation and modification from the Massachusetts Institute of Technology ("MIT"), Johnson & Johnson, The Scripps Research Institute ("TSRI"), The Johns Hopkins University ("JHU"), Harvard University, the Medical Research Council, the California Institute of Technology, City of Hope, and the University of Utah.
-These licenses grant us rights to make, use, and sell ZFPs, ZFP TFs, and ZFNs under 16 families of patent filings.
-As of February 6, 2009, these patent filings have resulted in 19 issued U.S. patents and 18 granted foreign patents, with 7 currently pending U.S. patent applications and 32 pending applications in foreign patent offices.
-We believe these licensed patents and patent applications include several of the early and important patent filings directed to design, selection, composition, and use of ZFPs, ZFP TFs, and ZFNs.
+We have licensed intellectual property directed to the design, selection, and use of ZFPs, ZFP TFs and ZFNs for gene regulation and modification from the Massachusetts Institute of Technology, Johnson & Johnson, The Scripps Research Institute, The Johns Hopkins University, Harvard University, the Medical Research Council, the California Institute of Technology, City of Hope, and the University of Utah.
+These licenses grant us rights to make, use, and sell ZFPs, ZFP TFs, and ZFNs under 15 families of patent filings.
+As of February 1, 2010, these patent filings have resulted in 20 issued U.S. patents and 23 granted foreign patents, with 6 currently pending U.S. patent applications and 35 pending applications in foreign patent offices.

+We believe that these in-licensed patents and patent applications include several of the early and important patent filings directed at the design, selection, composition and use of ZFPs, ZFP TFs and ZFNs, particularly the agreements with Johns Hopkins University, the Massachusetts Institute of Technology, Johnson & Johnson and The Scripps Research Institute.